EdexcelBiologyExam Board Revision

 Master Edexcel Biology Enzymes using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Enzymes are biological catalysts that speed up chemical reactions in living organisms by lowering the activation energy required.
-They are typically proteins that function at specific temperatures and pH levels, and their activity can be influenced by various factors.
+They are essential for various metabolic processes and are highly specific to their substrates.

 Key Concepts

-- 4Enzymes can be denatured by extreme conditions, losing their functional shape.
+• 4Enzymes can be denatured by extreme conditions, losing their functionality.

 Simple Explanation